 -

-A couple of items to note when performing this function:
+A couple of important items to note when performing this function:

-- Items in the new import spreadsheet that do not currently exist in the collection will be added to the collection
+- Items will be added if they do not currently exist in the collection

-- To update the details of an existing collection item, it must have the exact same Title on the new import spreadsheet; any other information can be different and will be updated upon import
+- In order to edit the details of an existing collection item, it must have the exact same Title (column that is mapped to the '*' field during field mapping) on the new import spreadsheet; any other information can be different and will be updated upon import

 - If the Title differs, the item will be added as a new item

-- Items that are an exact match in both the existing collection and new import spreadsheet are not duplicated, these will be skipped
+- Items that are an exact match in both the existing collection and new import spreadsheet will be skipped during import

-- If an existing collection item is not on the new import spreadsheet, it is not deleted.
-See the Manually Creating, Editing and Deleting Collection Items article for information on deleting collection items
+- Existing collection items that are not included on the re-import spreadsheet are not deleted.
+Collection items can only be deleted manually, see the Manually Creating, Editing and Deleting Collection Items article for information

 Why Imports Might Fail